ArielYat/Whatsapp-bot-Project/README.md

 ### [Birthdays](ModulesDatabase/HandleBirthdays.js)

-- `Add birthday [date in reverse international format with periods]` - adds a birthday for message's author.
+- `Add birthday [date in international format with periods]` - adds a birthday for message's author.
 For
   example: Add birthday 1.11.2011.
 - `Remove birthday` - removes the author's birthday.
 For example: Remove birthday.
 - `Add group to birthday message` - adds the group the message was sent in to the author's birthday message broadcast.